sleepjie/Valanar/Valanar Superdocument.md

 ---
 ### The Westerlands
 ##### Population and Demographics
-Mostly Halflings, some Humans and a very minor population of Dwarrow.
+Predominantly Halflings, with some Humans and a minor population of Ende’hel.
+The Halflings, also known as Lithfolk, form one of the world's most homogenous societies, thriving in the warm climate that suits their physicality​.
 ##### Economy and Currency
 Very affluent country, exporting lots of produce, artisan and animal products each year.
 With few wars or conflicts to speak of, the Westerlands has always been prosperous and well known for
 ##### Culture and Society
 The Lithfolk largely follow the Old Faith,

 The judicial system is operated by the clergy and is the only governing body of authority with the power to arbitrate over executive decisions and laws passed by regional leaders i.e Guild Leaders.
 They likewise have the power to arrest or execute lawbreakers at their discretion.
+Their society is structured around a loose but functional caste system.
+At the top are the Merchants' Guilds, which control trade networks, both legal and illicit.
+Beneath them are artisans and traders, and at the base are laborers and farmers, though even they participate in trade.
 ##### Geography and Landmarks
 The Westerlands are characterized by rolling green hills, fertile plains, and scattered woodlands.
 The region’s temperate climate and rich soil make it ideal for farms and vineyards.
 ##### Settlements & Structures
 Text here.
 ##### Military and Naval Power
 The Westerlands lack a formal military, having little history of warfare.
 Instead, they rely on their wealth and alliances for security.
-In times of threat, guerilla militias formed by the Lithfolk and mercenaries funded by the **Trade Guilds** protect their homeland.
+In times of threat, guerilla militias formed by the Lithfolk and mercenaries funded by the Trade Guilds protect their homeland.
 Peacekeeping forces ensure local order, while their strong economic ties to Brutayne provide additional leverage in diplomacy; what they lack in physical stature, they are more than prepared to account for any situation through exorbitant spending on defences and political alliances.

 ---
 ### The Unforgiving Lands